andreasKroepelin/polylux/book/src/themes/gallery/simple.md

 ![simple](simple.png)

-This theme is rather unobstrusive and might still be considered bare-bones.
+This theme is rather unobtrusive and might still be considered bare-bones.
 It uses a minimal amount of colour and lets you define your slides' content very freely.